WildDogOne/aiBooru/README.md

 ## License

-This project is licensed under the MIT License.
 See the `LICENSE` file for more information.

 ## Howto Install Danbooru